MicrosoftDocs/SupportArticles-docs/support/windows-client/windows-troubleshooters/introduction-faq-data-collection-toolset-tssv2.md

 This article introduces the TroubleShootingScript Version 2 (TSSv2) toolset and provides answers to frequently asked questions.

-_Applies to_: Supported versions of Windows Server and Windows Client
+_Applies to:_ &nbsp; Supported versions of Windows Server and Windows Client

 The TSSv2 toolset includes PowerShell-based tools and a framework for data collection and diagnostics.
 The toolset aims to resolve customer support cases efficiently and securely.